 - 100 hours by August 1 after the sophomore year

 - 250 hours by the end of the junior year

 - 500 hours by the end of the senior year

-The method of obtaining these hours must be approved by the DCHS Recruitment Specialist prior to beginning the experience.
-Documentation of direct patient care hours must be submitted by the last day of each semester to the DCHS Recruitment Specialist.
+- The method of obtaining these hours must be approved by the DCHS Recruitment Specialist prior to beginning the experience.
+Documentation of direct patient care hours must be submitted to the DCHS Recruitment Specialist by the end of each Spring and Fall semester.

-6. PA Scholars will be required to complete the online Central Application Service for Physician Assistants (CASPA) and SLU Supplemental Application by November 1 of the senior year at SLU.
+- PA Scholars will be required to complete the online Central Application Service for Physician Assistants (CASPA) and SLU Supplemental Application by November 1 of the senior year at SLU.
 This process ensures students are captured in the national database for PA programs.
-Current application rate for both applications is approximately $230 (CASPA - $177, SLU Supplemental - $45).
+The current application rate for both applications is approximately $230 (CASPA - $177, SLU Supplemental - $45).

-7. Attend a SLU PA Interview session during January or February of Senior year at SLU.
+- Attend a SLU PA Interview session during January or February of Senior year at SLU.
 Dates will vary.
-An interview is not conducted, but scholar will meet current students and graduates as well as applicants who are interviewing.
+An interview is not conducted, but scholars will meet current students and graduates as well as applicants who are interviewing.

-8. Attend additional PA Program activities as communicated via the PA program
+- Attend additional PA program activities as communicated via the PA program